 This presents a number of questions that must be addressed.
 Why do companies want SSNs from job applicants?
 When is it appropriate (or even advisable) to refuse such requests?
 What are the best ways to protect yourself against scammers and avoid potential phishing from identity thieves?

-The fact of the matter is that if an employer wants to conduct a background check on a potential hire, they are well within their rights to ask for the individual’s SSN.
+If an employer wants to conduct a background check on a potential hire, they are well within their rights to ask for the individual’s SSN.
 However, most employers don’t go through the effort of background checks until later in the recruitment process.